largestgithubuseronearth/addwater/docs/troubleshooting.md

 ## Install issues
 1. _Make sure AW is set to use the correct package of Firefox_

-If you have multiple packages (Flatpak, Snap, binaries, etc.) of Firefox installed, click the menu button in the top-right of AW, go to "Preferences" and click "Package Format" to select your preferred package format.
+If you have multiple packages (Flatpak, Snap, binaries, etc.) of Firefox installed, make sure you've selected the correct one in the "Packages Format" menu on the front page.

 Every package format of Firefox stores its profile data in a different directory, and if you have multiple package types installed simultaneously then AW may have been installing the theme files to the wrong one.

 2. _Make sure AW has permission to access your profile files_